 Nobody does the holiday season like New York City.
 And with kids?—even better.
 From the grand kickoff of the Macy’s Thanksgiving Day Parade to St. Nick himself taking up residence (magically!) all over the city, Christmas in New York is the place to be.
-We’ve also got lightings of two larger than life menorahs (one in the Guinness Book!), and awesome lights everywhere you look.
-Plus: classic shows, holiday crafts, out of this world train displays, and more!
-How many can you tackle before the clock strikes 2019?
+We’ve also got lightings of two larger than life menorahs (one in the Guinness Book!), and awesome Christmas lights everywhere you look.
+Plus: classic shows, holiday markets, out of this world train displays, and more!
+How many can you tackle before the clock strikes 2020?
 Happy happy!

 Can't make it to Queens?
 Sign up for a Gingerbread House Workshop for kids two to eight and a caregiver at Taste Buds in Chelsea!

-Singalong with hundreds of tubas at the 45th Annual Merry Tuba Christmas at Rockefeller Center
+Singalong with hundreds of tubas at the 46th Annual Merry Tuba Christmas at Rockefeller Center

-It's a thing, and it happens on Sunday, December 9 from 3:30-4:15 at the Rink at Rockefeller Center!
+Yes, it's a thing, and it happens on Sunday, December 15, 2019 from 3:30-4:15 at the Rink at Rockefeller Center!